 Check here or call the hotline (575-646-6278) after 8 PM on the day of Campus Observatory to see if it will be open or closed (We often wait until exactly 8 PM to decide if Campus Observatory will be open or closed since we depend on the weather, which can be unpredictable).

-Campus Observatory is TBD for the night of Wednesday, April 25th.
+Astro 110 Campus Observatory is closed for the summer.

 You are required to turn in FOUR observation sheets for your observatory notebooks from each of your visits to the observatory.
 Please bring your own copies of the worksheets (the sheets are on the last few pages of your lab manual, linked here).